gideon-ogunbanjo/TrendTroves/README.md

 - util.py: Module containing utility functions for loading the machine learning model and making predictions.
 - model.pkl: Serialized machine learning model file.
 - columns.json: JSON file containing the data columns used by the model.
+- app.py: Main streamlit app fiile for the user interface and experience

 ## Getting Started
 ### How to Use: